tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 The `toolbar` option defines the presence, order, and grouping of toolbar buttons.

 Use a space-separated list to specify the toolbar buttons for {{site.productname}}.
-Create toolbar groups by using the "`|`" pipe character between buttons.
+Create toolbar groups by using the "`|`" pipe character between button names.

 #### Additional information